 We offer a bespoke service and each matter is unique.
 We can only estimate the likely costs of our conveyancing services once we have discussed the matter with you and have seen the papers.
 However, we can provide an indication of our likely fees associated with the work of varying complexity as set out above under the heading "What is included".

-We typically charge the following fees:
+We typically charge the following fees for sale or purchase: